MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/requestpageextension/devenv-onclosepage-requestpageextension-trigger.md

 # OnClosePage (Request Page Extension) Trigger
 > **Version**: _Available or changed with runtime version 7.0._

-Runs as a request page closes after the OnQueryClosePage trigger is run.
+Runs when a request page closes after the OnQueryClosePage trigger is run.

 ## Syntax